us254/Reunion8951/Prompt.md

 # prompt making by using chatgpt

 ```
-write a prompt that say lets play game and you act as a ? ,
+write a prompt that say lest play game and you act as a ? ,
-fill ? ,according to this data and expand it, want that role to asnwer tabout these>
+fill ? ,according to this data and expand it, want that role to answer about these>
 ```
 #
 ---